abhijeetghubade/Emotion_recognition_CNN/README.md

 ## Future Usage:
 I used the Convolutional Neural Network (CNN) approach to get features from images.
 In future work, we can look into any other Deep Learning approach to do the same.
 We can also make some improvement, and make it work in real time.
 Although this model performs rather well, to improve its log loss we need to train our model by adding more images.

+### Trying to Make it easy to use
+I am personally trying mount this code on a website, using a lightweight WEGB (Web Server Gateway Interface) web application framework [`Flask`](https://www.palletsprojects.com/p/flask/)